A rare look at NYC’s potter’s field, home to 1 million dead

-NEW YORK (AP) — An island that holds the remains of 1 million deceased New Yorkers has long been shrouded in secrecy.
+NEW YORK (AP) — A small island in the waters off the Bronx that holds the remains of about 1 million deceased New Yorkers has long been shrouded in secrecy, with limited public access.

-But the city’s Department of Correction partially opened Hart Island to reporters this week for a rare look at the place that has served as New York City’s potter’s field for 150 years.
+But the city’s Department of Correction, which operates Hart Island, partially opened it to reporters this week for a rare look at the site that has served as New York City’s potter’s field for 150 years.

-Journalists were allowed Wednesday to photograph parts of the 128-acre island and its sprawling cemetery of white markers.
+Journalists were allowed Wednesday to photograph only parts of the 128-acre island, which holds a mix of decaying brick buildings with blown-out windows, and a sprawling cemetery of white markers on green lawns.

-Photographs were not allowed at the trench where inmates from the Rikers Island jail stack wooden coffins in the ground.
+Photographs were not allowed — for privacy reasons, Correction officials said — at the muddy trench where inmates from the nearby Rikers Island jail work as gravediggers, stacking wooden coffins, three at a time, in the ground.

 Most Read Nation & World Stories